Miles Teller: Early life

-Teller was born in Downingtown, Pennsylvania.
+Teller was born in Downingtown, Pennsylvania, on February 20, 1987.
 His mother, Merry, is a real estate agent, and his father, Michael, is a nuclear power plant engineer.
 He has two older sisters, Erin and Dana.
 His paternal grandfather was of Russian Jewish descent, and his ancestry also includes English, Irish and African-American forebears.

 Teller spent his early years in Pennsylvania and Delaware before his family moved to Citrus County, Florida, when he was 12.
-Growing up, he was involved with acting, was president of his high school's drama club, and played alto saxophone, drums, piano and guitar.
-He also played baseball competitively and had dreams of turning professional.
+Growing up, he was involved with acting, was president of his high school's drama club, and played also saxophone, drums, piano and guitar.
+He also played baseball and had dreams of turning professional.
 He graduated from Lecanto High School in Lecanto, Florida.
 Subsequently, he attended the New York University Tisch School of the Arts; there, he studied method acting at the Lee Strasberg Theatre and Film Institute and screen acting with Stonestreet Studios.
 He earned a BFA in drama in 2009.

 In 2007, Teller was a passenger in a car that lost control at 80 mph and flipped eight times.
 He has multiple scars on his face from the crash.